src-d/engine-deprecated/README.md

 Follow these instructions:

-- [Docker for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac).
+- [Docker Desktop for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac).
 Or, if you prefer to use [Homebrew](https://brew.sh/):
   ```bash
   brew cask install docker
   ```